Updated: Aug 31, 2022

 Next came the regional group (WriMo India) and the awesome MLs in there.
 They organized constant sprints (I participated in only one per day) to make sure we were on track.
 I still don’t know how I completed my novel in 20 days!
 It feels surreal.
 The last 3k words were almost a nightmare for me, since I had a running nose, a sore throat, and itchy eyes.
 But I wanted to finish the work before I lost interest (happens to me all the time, sigh!) and guess what?
 I did it.
 I was in a totally different zone while doing NaNo and I hope to edit my work and take it to the next level soon.

 This might sound like thank you speech and it is.
 A heartfelt thank you to all the people who encouraged me to write and hence win this NaNoWriMo.

-About the Author: Srivalli Rekha is a blogger, writer and ameteaur photographer.
+About the author: Srivalli Rekha is a blogger, writer and amateur photographer.
 She has a MBA and MA in English Literature.
 She chose to become a writer and a poet instead of a corporate professional.